YuHu0621/Anagram/README.md

 quickSort(int lo, int hi, int leastCommonLetter) we change variable name left and right to lo and hi.
 Because quickSort method do two steps: partition and recursion. we extract partition(int lo, int hi, int A) out.
 In the partition method, we extract a boolean variable lessThanPivot out of the if statement

+4/2 yu-edit
+We think anagram should not be a sub class of WordList.
+Instead, they should be in a composition relation.
+So anagram class contains a WordList object named Dictionary.
+In the constructor of anagram, a new WorldList Object is initiated.

+All the methods in anagram class is changed from static to non-static because all the method is performed on one anagram object specifically.
+We remove the parameter of DoAnagrams.
+Instead, a global variable - a Word object anag is initaited at the constructor.

+WordList is added a constructor that passes in the name of the file.